-Eye in the Sky was a movie I literally knew nothing about going in.
-I never saw a trailer, and based on what I knew on nothing more than the title.
-I thought this would be a science fiction movie.
+Eye in the Sky was a movie I knew nothing about before I viewed it.
+Based on the promotional poster, I thought this would be a science fiction movie.
 It was by no means a science fiction movie.
-The best way to describe it is a war on terror movie that really focuses on how mission objectives and moral decisions are sometimes.
-In terms of movie comparisons, I would say it is American Sniper meets Lone Survivor meets Platoon meets Lions for Lambs meets 2015’s little known Good Kill (as a quick aside, I would suggest seeing this movie before seeing Eye in the Sky.
+The best way to describe it is a war on terror movie that focuses on how mission objectives and moral decisions are sometimes.
+Regarding movie comparisons, I would say it is American Sniper meets Lone Survivor meets Platoon meets Lions for Lambs meets 2015’s little-known Good Kill (as a quick aside, I would suggest seeing this movie before seeing Eye in the Sky.
 You’ll learn more about drone missions.
-Eye in the Sky sort of expects you to know a little about these without really explaining them).
+Eye in the Sky expects you to know a little about these without explaining them).
 That is certainly a lot to compare.
-Ironically, American Sniper meets Lone Survivor were my favorite movies of the year (2014 and 2013, respectively), while Platoon was my third favorite movie of 1986.
+Ironically, American Sniper and Lone Survivor were my favorite movies of the year (2014 and 2013, respectively), while Platoon was my third favorite movie of 1986.
 I mention this because I was not the biggest fan of Eye in the Sky.
-I know that the movie has done really well with the critics (92% on Rotten Tomatoes), but I felt it was a little loose and not drawn to the story as well as I could of.
-This and the combination of a really clunky beginning while also being a movie shot mostly in real-time, and you have a movie that felt like it failed in more avenues than it succeeded in.
+I know the movie has done well with the critics (92% on Rotten Tomatoes), but it was a little loose and not drawn to the story as well as I could have.
+This and the combination of a clunky beginning while also being a movie shot mostly in real-time, and you have a movie that felt like it failed in more avenues than it succeeded in.
 With that said, this wasn’t a bad movie, and it got much better the further you got into it.

-As I mentioned, I didn’t think there was much character development in this movie.
+As I mentioned, this movie didn’t have much character development.
 We learn nothing about what events and circumstances made these characters into who they are today.
-I want to say that both Miren and Paul gave good performances, but I just can’t.
-I am not saying that they gave poor performances because they certainly did not.
+Miren and Paul performed well, but I can’t.
+I am not saying they gave poor performances because they certainly did not.
 This just wasn’t a character-driven movie.
 I did enjoy the field scenes in Nairobi, but the scenes in the two “war rooms,” if you will, were stale.
-I know that this was supposed to be tension-ridden, but it just wasn’t.
+I know this was supposed to be tension-ridden, but it wasn’t.
 The characters didn’t feel real to me.
 They felt like actors.
 Couple that with the fact that Carrie (Phoebe Fox – One Day, War Book), Watts’ co-pilot for the mission, is on her first day of the job, and it just doesn’t feel right.
 When these characters show emotion, we don’t.
 We don’t know them well enough to understand how these situations could influence them.
 Director Gavin Hood (Ender’s Game, X-Men Origins – Wolverine) approached this movie differently than I would have.
-It almost felt like a case study, that we would read in a law class, than it did a movie.
+It almost felt like a case study that we would read in a law class than it did a movie.

-I think we are just at the beginning of movies that really focus on drones as military weapons.
+I think we are just beginning to see movies that focus on drones as military weapons.
 This could bring a lot of excitement to the cinema and opportunities for debate outside of it.
-Unfortunately, while some good things were happening in Eye in the Sky, it is not a movie I’d recommend seeing.
+Unfortunately, while some good things happened in Eye in the Sky, it is not a movie I’d recommend seeing.
 It left me feeling frustrated and unfulfilled.

 Plot 6/10